tbcgit/cleanbar/README.md

 # CleanBar
 ## CleanBar is a flexible tool for demultiplexing reads tagged with sequentially ligated barcodes, accommodating variations in barcode positions and linker lengths while preventing misclassification of natural barcode-like sequences and handling diverse ligation errors.
 ## It also provides statistics useful for optimizing laboratory procedures.
+## CleanBar is a program originally designed to process reads from the Atrandi platform, yet adaptable to a wide range of barcode configurations interspersed with any type of linker.
 -----------------------------------------------------------------------------
 ## How to used:
 First, create the folders "res_4barcodes" and "res_23barcodes" in your linux sistem: